dagraham/tklr-dgraham/README.md

 Since urgency values are used ultimately to give an ordinal ranking of tasks, all that matters is the relative values used to compute the urgency scores.
 Accordingly, all urgency scores are constrained to fall within the interval from -10.0 to 10.0.
 The default urgency is 0.0 for a component that is not given.

+In these cases a task will not be displayed in the "urgency list" and there is no need, therefore, to compute its urgency:

+- The task does not repeat and has been completed or, if it does repeat, the last instance has been completed.
+- The task has an `@s` entry and an `@b` entry and the date corresponding to `@s - @b` falls sometime after the current date.
+- The task belongs to a project and has unfinished prerequisites.

+Additionally, when a task is repeating, only the first unfinished instance will be displayed.

 These are the components that potentially contribute to the urgency - default settings in _config.toml_ are in the next section:

 - max_interval components: